 Our first live show!
-DTRH ran its very first live event on 2 March, as part of the nationwide World Book Day celebrations.
+The very first live DTRH event took place on 2 March 2017, as part of the nationwide World Book Day celebrations.

 Authors Piers Torday, Cathryn Constable and Abi Elphinstone came to the High Street Kensington branch of Waterstones to discuss the power of imagination with a large and lively audience.
 You can listen to some highlights from the event here.